Commemoration

 Frost, Warwick, and Jennifer Laing.
 Commemoration Events: Memory, Identities, Conflict.
 New York: Routledge, 2013.

 Detailed critique of commemorative events, their societal relevance, politicization, and importance to various stakeholders.
-Surveys meaning behind commemorations—nationhood, independence, war, battles, famous people.
+Surveys the meaning behind commemorations—nationhood, independence, war, battles, famous people.
 Analyzes ways society and government use these events.
 Excellent starting point for students, scholars, and academics investigating commemoration events.

 Gillis, John R., ed.
 Commemorations: The Politics of National Identity.
 Princeton, NJ: Princeton University Press, 1994.